Master Your Interview: 25 Key Quantitative Aptitude Questions

 in 24 hours, they are at right angles 44 times.

 1. A country football club won 30% of the 60 games they played.
-Their average raised to 50%.
+Their average increased to 50%.
 How many games in a row did the team have to win to reach this level?

 Answer: 24